Yoploo/MAYOLUL/README.md

 This project is an apartment rental management application designed to simplify the process of managing rental properties.

+You can follow the advencement of the project on the [CHANGELOG](CHANGELOG.md).

 ## Installation

 Before getting started, make sure you have Docker installed on your system.
 You can find installation instructions for Docker [here](https://docs.docker.com/get-docker/).